Luciane Escouto

-Luciane Freire Escouto (born 21 June 1987 in São Leopoldo) is a Brazilian volleyball player and a model.
+Luciane Freire Escouto (born 21 June 1987) is a Brazilian volleyball player and model.
 She devoted herself defending the newly created team volleyball Fluminense, with which it signed a contract to play for the championship in Rio in 2012.
 Before, she defended the team Mackenzie Sports Club Minas Gerais, having also spent by the teams of Osasco, Pinheiros, Banespa, Macae and Brusque.
 In 2011, at the insistence of her mother, she participated in the contest The Most Beautiful Gaucha and, despite the insecurity confesses, won the five thousand competitors.
 With that, she represented Rio Grande do Sul in contest Miss World Brazil in April 2013.
 Luciane also dreamt of a place in Brazilian national women's volleyball.

 Biography

 In an interview with WCB News, Luciane said she had 178 cm height at 11 years of age and her physical education teacher appointed her to a team of volleyball São Leopoldo.
 Soon, she was already in the selection and gaucho, with only 14 years old, was playing in the team's base Osasco, in São Paulo.
 She began playing with the team for the Superliga Banespa until 2012 and remained on professional teams category.

 At the insistence of her mother, Veronica, she took part in the competition The Most Beautiful Gaucha.
 Though she had early on will be model, she feared no chance because of the molded body for the sport.
 In her words: "I thought I had potential.
 Model has to be supermagra and I, with chattering and cushion, thought would have no chance. " But Luciane and defeated five thousand candidates have applied automatically to represent her home state in the competition Miss Brazil World.